Rave7283/HXUI/README.md

 - Adds debuff timers underneath the Target Bar similar to ConteAlmaviva's fork.
 - Fixes the timers for multiple debuffs as these were all wrong.
 - Cleans up the display of the debuff timers from ConteAlmaviva's fork so it actually looks nice.
+- Replaces the HP text on the Enemy List with Distance.
+-